marcriera/ddgo-controller-docs/content/adapters/_index.md

 - Port 1: Dualshock or Dualshock 2 (D-pad, **SELECT**)
 - Port 2: PlayStation controller (handles and buttons, **SELECT** is mapped to **D**)

+**Note:** Other controllers may be used like this with an adapter (Titan One/Two + Brook/PADEMU).
+In this case, buttons are not remapped and the Dualshock on port 1 is not needed.
+[More information](https://github.com/MarcRiera/ddgo-scripts/tree/main/Densha%20de%20GO!%20(PS1-PS2))

 Each game requires a specific cheat code:

 - [Densha de GO!
 Ryojouhen](cheats/controller-cheat_ryojouhen.txt)